multivendorx/multivendorx.github.io/source/includes/v1/_vendors.md

 ## Delete a Vendor ##

-Remove a vendor by calling the WCMp vendors API and using the `DELETE` method.
+Remove a vendor by calling the MultiVendorX vendors API and using the `DELETE` method.
 <div class="wcmp-api-endpoint">
   <div class="wcmp-endpoint-data">
     <i class="label label-get">DELETE</i>